dilshankarunarathne/spring-boot-notes/README.md

 * Configuration on presence.
 One of the key aspects of auto-configuration is the ability to configure when a class, property or a component is present, and to bypass that configuration when it isn't.
-This configuration allows a simple set of defaults that only get added
+This configuration allows a simple set of defaults that only get added to the application context when the associated projects or JAR files are included.